Structures of M-Invariant Dual Subspaces with Respect to a Boolean Network: Preliminaries

-\begin{lem}[\!\!\cite{car07}]{ } Let ${\cal G}$ be a digraph.
-A $k$-partition $\pi$ is equitable if and only if there exists a matrix $H$ satisfying $P^TA=H P^T$, where $P$ is the characteristic matrix of $\pi$ and $A$ is the adjacency matrix of ${\cal G}$.
-Moreover, if $\pi$ is equitable, then $H$ is exactly the adjacency matrix of ${\cal G}/\pi$. \end{lem}
+\begin{lemm}\citep{car07}{ } Let ${\mathcal G}$ be a digraph.
+A partition $\pi$ is equitable iff there exists a matrix $H$ satisfying $P^{\top}A=H P^{\top}$, where $P$ is the characteristic matrix of $\pi$ and $A$ is the adjacency matrix of ${\mathcal G}$.
+Moreover, if $\pi$ is equitable, then $H$ is exactly the adjacency matrix of the quotient digraph ${\mathcal G}/\pi$. \end{lemm}